mify-io/mify/docs/docs/guides/create-service/implementing-counter-handler.md

 dependencies, and this is where we can put our counter, so let's do it!

 Open `go-services/internal/counting-backend/app/service_extra.go`,
-add `Counter` field to `ServiceExtra` struct, and you should end up with something like this:
+add `Counter` field to `ServiceExtra` struct (which is already defined in the end of the file), and you should end up with something like this:
 ```go
 type ServiceExtra struct {
 	// Append your dependencies here